A national workforce development service

 SDF has invested in its capacity to produce e-learning courses so that everyone across Scotland can benefit from some elements of our training, regardless of location or time constraints.

-Both are free to access to people in Scotland through the above links.
+All SDF e-learning courses are free to access to people in Scotland.

 WDP offers training needs analysis to identify and provide a better understanding of current workforce trends, gaps and priorities and works with ADPs to develop training and workforce development plans to assist the attainment of new skills and abilities and support integration to practice.